Homeworld: Plot

 After destroying the remnants of both alien fleets, the nascent Kushan fleet sets out for Hiigara, intent on reclaiming their ancient homeworld.
 Their multi-stage journey across the galaxy takes them through asteroid fields, a giant nebula, a ship graveyard and several imperial outposts.
-Along the way, they fight other descendants of their Hiigaran ancestors who have started worshipping a nebula which conceals them as a holy place, and who do not allow outsiders to leave due to fear of discovery.
+Along the way, they fight other descendants of their Hiigaran ancestors who have started worshiping a nebula which conceals them as a holy place, and who do not allow outsiders to leave due to fear of discovery.
 They also meet the Bentusi, a race of traders, who sell them advanced technology.
 After discovering that the Bentusi have given aid to the exiles, the empire attempts to destroy them, but are stopped by the Kushan fleet.
 The Bentusi then reveal that the Kushan had once ruled their own empire, before being destroyed by the Taiidan, and were exiled from Hiigara.
 In gratitude for the Kushan's intervention, they promise to summon the Galactic Council to recognize their claim to Hiigara.

-As their journey continues, the Kushan fleet gives sanctuary to the rebel imperial captain Elson.
+As their journey continues, the Kushan fleet gives sanctuary to the rebel imperial captain Elson, who informs them that the destruction of Kharak has sparked a civil war in the Taiidan Empire.
 After helping him access a rebel communication network, he provides information on the defenses around Hiigara.
 In a final battle above Hiigara, he arrives with a rebel fleet to help fight the Imperial fleet led by the emperor himself.
 The emperor manages to knock Karan into a coma via her neural connection with the mothership, but the combined Kushan and rebel fleets defeat the emperor regardless.
 The Galactic Council arrives shortly thereafter and confirms the Kushan's claim to Hiigara, a lush world in contrast to the desert planet of Kharak.
 When the Kushan make landfall, Karan insists that she be the last one to set foot on the planet.